bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 6°
-- Breezy
+- Clear
-- 74% humidity
+- 75% humidity
-- 16 mph wind
+- 17 mph wind
 - 0% cloud cover
 - 55 AQI 🟨
 - About 10.2 inches of snow on the ground